Family Therapist

 321 E 69th Street, 3F, New York, New York 10021 | (646) 745-7755

 Careers and children each place enormous stress on a couple’s ability to be together in an intimate and satisfying way.
 Every couple has different ways of dealing with the challenges, and counseling can provide the perspective and encouragement to re-create a shared vision for the future.
-For something as important as this, it is surprising how little training and preparation is provided; family therapy fills in the blanks, and resolves the confusion.
+For something as important as this, it is surprising how little training and preparation were given; family therapy fills in the blanks.

 Family Therapist